 “I wanted to expand as a writer.
 Only real-time experience would give me that.
 Ronald Reagan’s 1981 America was perfect for me – exotic, with strange people.
 My year with the Creek put me, finally, on the other side of the microphone and gave me other valuable insights.

 And, just for that willingness to truly enter into life, I love Chris dearly.
 It is a life that has made him an interesting man, a good man.
 He has given me the gift of twenty interesting years by his side.

 The publishing story of The Journey Man is a home-grown family affair.
 I took the cover shot of Chris walking down a Karoo road with the Camdeboo mountains in the background.
 Our long-time friend Julia Lloyd, former partner of the late and great photographer Kevin Carter, was the book editor.
 Another mate from the old newsroom days, Sue Olswang, did the proofreading.

 Scope editor Dave Mullany wrote the fiery foreword – and what he says about current day newsrooms will strike a chord with everyone who knows anything about the media today.

 One of the most touching moments in the production of The Journey Man was when Chris put out a request to all his old familiars for photographs, especially on-site newsroom images of the various characters in his book.
 Photographers like Noel Watson, Trevor Samson, Greg Marinovich, Peter Whitfield and David Sandison dug through their archives and helped bring the narrative to life.

 We’re offering The Journey Man in true Indie fashion: off our website karoospace.co.za where we have a Print Bookshop and an Ebookshop set up to sell all our titles.
-Some small independent bookshops scattered about the country will stock it, and the marketing is done via a little bit of social media and a lot of old-time word of mouth.
+Some small independent bookshops scattered about the country stock it, and the marketing is occasionally via a little bit of social media and a lot of old-time word of mouth.